North Cornwall · EX23 · Cornwall Council North

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Bude, that work is shaped by the place itself — Bude is the principal town of the far north coast, with a Victorian sea pool, broad surf beaches at Summerleaze and Crooklets, and a Conservation Area covering the canal and the older town centre, with a building stock that leans toward Victorian seaside houses and Edwardian villas.
+Reading Bude on the ground is half of the renovation job — Bude is the principal town of the far north coast, with a Victorian sea pool, broad surf beaches at Summerleaze and Crooklets, and a Conservation Area covering the canal and the older town centre, with a building stock that leans toward post-war estates and architect-designed coastal homes at Maer Cliff.

 • Conservation Area